edenia/tikuna/docs/docs/about/sakundi.md

 <div className="sakundiLogo logo"></div>

-Sakundi is a blockchain-based security solution that utilizes the power of artificial intelligence and automation.
-We offer Software-as-a-Service solutions to automatically monitor, detect, and visualize security incidents in Blockchain networks, decentralized applications (D-apps), and infrastructure.
-In addition, Sakundi's mission is to ensure the security of blockchains by developing solutions that are supported by scientific research and can be easily deployed via plug-and-play services.
+Sakundi is a blockchain security research organization that leverages AI and automation.
+Currently, we are developing our first solution for monitoring, detecting, and visualizing security incidents in Blockchain networks, decentralized applications (D-apps), and infrastructure.
+In addition, Sakundi's mission is to ensure the security and privacy of blockchains by developing easily deployable solutions based on scientific research.
 Our team is made up of specialists from all around the world that are expert in the fields of cybersecurity, blockchain, Fintech, and DeFi ecosystems.

 - [Website](https://www.linkedin.com/company/sakundi/)
 - [Linkedin](https://www.linkedin.com/company/sakundi/)